 Their irresistible mix of classic pop hooks and digi-analogue synthesis has seen MARSHEAUX stretch their sophisticated appeal across the world.
 They have played prestigious support slots for OMD, ROISIN MURPHY, CLIENT and even LA rockers 30 SECONDS TO MARS… the latter’s frontman Jared Leto is a big fan of the girls!

 As well as recording original material, MARSHEAUX have done numerous cover versions and remixed for other artists including DEPECHE MODE, THE HUMAN LEAGUE, OMD, MOBY, KATY PERRY, MYLÈNE FARMER and ANDY BELL.
 In a busy few months for Sophie and Marianthi, there has also been two new MARSHEAUX vocalled tracks ‘Big Black Hole’ and ‘Close To Me’ included on their producers FOTONOVELA’s second album ‘A Ton Of Love’.

-With dreams of a disco, the girls kindly spoke to The Electricity Club about their own 10 year ‘Odyssey’…
+With dreams of a disco, the girls kindly spoke about their own 10 year ‘Odyssey’…

 How did Les Disques Du Crépuscule come to be involved in releasing a MARSHEAUX ‘best of’?

 James Nice from Les Disques Du Crépuscule contacted Undo Records in Greece, because he was interested in releasing some of our songs in a compilation.

 We felt really honoured, because Les Disques Du Crépuscule is a very classy label that we really admire.
 They had artists like PAUL HAIG, PALE FOUNTAINS, Alan Rankine from ASSOCIATES, BLAINE L REININGER, TUXEDOMOON and they also had just released MARNIE’s debut album.
 We are really excited with the idea of being on the roster.